lpaqkosw/newstock-server/README.md

 ## Objective
 * To see stock data while reading news articles conveniently
 * Use aws
-* develop a chrome extension apps
+* Develop a chrome extension apps

 <br><br><br><br>
 ## Tools & Frameworks used